 It will depend upon the circumstances and the manner in which you shared the information about your invention.
-You cannot enter the competition if your invention (1) has already been patented or disclosed by another party/inventor, or (2) you have been issued a patent for the invention or published one year prior to January 1, 2023.
+You cannot enter the competition if your invention has been (1) patented or disclosed by another party/inventor, or (2) issued a patent for the invention more than one year before the date of your submission to the competition.